Kclamberth/ytAuto/README.md

 For use in jellyfin, I have the script in the parent directory of shows.
 (EX: /data/jellyfin/shows contains the shows I watch, so the script is located in /data/jellyfin)

-**The first time you run this script, you need to run it from the directory you intend the youtube directory be (EX.
+**The first time you run this script, you need to run it from the directory you intend the youtube directory to be (EX.
 I ran it from /data/jellyfin the first time), this is because all the subdirectories will be created in that directory!**

 The first time you run this script, it will create a channels.txt file for you in the same directory as itself (for me that is in /data/jellyfin).
 You simply add youtube channel links to this file in the **"https://www.youtube.com/@exampleone"** format.
 The simplified format with @ is important.